 ClickUp allows you to assign a task to multiple people.
 This lets you stop micromanaging and let your people take more initiative!

 How often do you have to make the same change to a number of tasks?

-You reassign a bunch of tasks to someone else
+- You reassign a group of tasks to someone else

 In ClickUp, you can make all these changes with just a single click.
 Just select multiple tasks or groups of tasks and make all the changes as you want – tags, assignees, status, etc.